What is Home Equity and Why is Everyone so Fascinated With It?

 What is home equity doing to help me?

-When you sell your home, the equity you’ve earned goes right into your pocket.
+When you sell your home, the equity you’ve earned goes right into your pocket - or into your next home purchase.

 But you don't have to wait until you sell to use your equity.
 You can use home equity loans to: